jruales/100DaysOfML/Log.md

 ## Day 11: July 28, 2018
 **Today's Progress**:
 - Continued reading a little bit of the book by A. Géron.
-Read the part about evaluation of binary or multiclass classifiers with Precision/Recall, ROC curves, and ROC area under curve
+Read the part about evaluation of binary or multiclass classifiers with Precision/Recall, ROC curves, and ROC area under curve.
+Also learned that when doing multi-class classification with binary classifiers, Scikit-Learn uses a one-vs-the-rest approach in most cases, but it uses a one-vs-one approach for SVMs for efficiency.
 - Finally conquered my fear of submitting a script to Kaggle.
 As my "Hello World", I made a submission to the [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) contest.
 I wrote the code directly in a Kaggle kernel (Jupyter notebook style) and submitted the solution produced by that notebook.
 Since for me this was simply a "Hello World", I used a super simple linear SGDClassifier classifier with no customizations or preprocessing, which scored a really low 85.8% accuracy.
 This put me at position 2483 out of 2645 in the contest 😅.

 ## Day 10: July 26, 2018